RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 {: .output}

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
-This quality score is logarithmically based, so a quality score of 10 reflects a base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
+This quality score is logarithmic, so a quality score of 10 reflects a base call accuracy of 90%, while a quality score of 20 reflects a base call accuracy of 99%.
 These probability values are the results from the base calling algorithm and dependent on how much signal was captured for the base incorporation.